IAHispano/Applio-Docs/get-started/training.md

 2. Copy the path of the folder containing your dataset and paste it in the **'dataset path'** box
 |||

+!!!secondary Dataset Creator
+You can check this option so that you can upload your dataset from the interface.
+Put the name of your dataset and drag only the audio of your dataset.
+Keep in mind that you can only place one audio and not several.
+For those cases, do it the other way.
+!!!
 ---
 ||| Step 2: Dataset Processing
 1. Once the model is named and the dataset path is pasted press "Prepocess Dataset".